• Skip to main content

 How a brine works:

 Brining is a passive transport process at the molecular level.
-Through diffusion the water and the dissolved salt and sugar make their way into the food, flavoring it, increasing its water content and altering its protein structure.
+It is not the process of osmosis!!!
+Rather, through diffusion the water and the dissolved salt and sugar make their way into the food, flavoring it, increasing its water content and altering its protein structure.

 Basic Brine Recipe + How to Brine